 - Increased aptitude to focus and be in the present moment in difficult situations

 - Increased wisdom, compassion and deep caring for the victims of social injustice and environmental destruction

-- Strong motivation to work for change, including the root causes of injustice and ecological crisis
+- Strong motivation to work to change the root causes of injustice

-- Ability to critically comprehend the present global political economy and articulate alternative regenerative structures
+- Ability to critically comprehend the present global political economy and articulate alternative social structures

 - Ability to identify causes and conditions for the present ecological crisis and ways of moving toward a more sustainable and resilient future